Internships

 What is an internship?

-Internships are “hands on – outside the classroom” learning experiences where you can explore and gain experience in a career field of interest.
+Internships are practical learning experiences that allow students to explore and gain valuable experience in a chosen career field.

 • gain skills and knowledge in a field you are interested in pursuing